juergenweb/FrontendForms/README.md

 #### How to install the module language files in ProcessWire
 After you have installed the module go to the configuration page of the module.
 There you will find inside the module info tab a new item called "Languages".
 Beside this there will be a link to install the existing language files.
 Click the link, choose the correct file for your language and press the save button.
 Now the language files shipped with this module are installed, and you did not have to translate the strings by yourself.
 Only to mention: If the language files will be updated, you have to install them once more.
 They will not be updated automatically.

 ## Email templates

 In most cases forms are used to send data via emails (fe a simple contact form).
 ProcessWire is shipped with the WireMail class to send emails.
 Unfortunately this class does not support the usage of stylish HTML email templates by default, so I decided to enhance this class with a new method to simply choose an email template, which is stored inside the email_templates folder of this module.

 ### New method mailTemplate()
 First you need to know, that inside the email_templates folder you will find HTML files with various names (fe template_1.html, template_2.html,...).
 These files are the one you can use as the parameter within the brackets of this method:
-You can find a input select containing all existing email templates files inside the module configuration page too, where you can set an email template globally.
+You can find an input select containing all existing email templates files inside the module configuration page too, where you can set an email template globally.

 If you want to overwrite the global setting for the template on per form base you have to use this mailTemplate() method.
-Otherwise the global settings will be used.
+Otherwise, the global settings will be used.
 So, the usage of this method is optional.

 ```php
 $mail = new WireMail();